ministryofjustice/cloud-platforms-k8s-kops/README.md

 - Install [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)
 - Install [git-crypt](https://www.agwa.name/projects/git-crypt/)

-**GPG Note:** As this repo uses `git-crypt` your GPG key must be added to this repo for you to be able to use the SSH keys, but is not required to obtain Kubernetes credentials for exist as long as you have valid AWS credentials, as they can be obtained from S3.
+**GPG Note:** As this repo uses `git-crypt` your GPG key must be added to this repo for you to be able to use the SSH keys.
+A GPG is not required to obtain Kubernetes credentials and interact with clusters however - as long as you have valid AWS credentials and access to the Kops S3 bucket you can download credentials for `kubeconfig` using `kops`.

 ### MacOS
 ```